Border crisis beginning to bring pain home for Americans

-Lines at U.S. border crossings are already increasing after hundreds of officers have already been pulled off duty there are redeployed to help the Border Patrol process the surge of illegal immigrants being caught sneaking into the country elsewhere.
+Lines at U.S. border crossings are already increasing as hundreds of officers are pulled off duty there and redeployed to help the Border Patrol process the surge of illegal immigrants being caught sneaking into the country elsewhere.

 The lines represent the first real pain many Americans will feel from the illegal immigrant crisis.